Awakening (Finnish religious movement): Religious traits and customs

 It has been typical to the movement to emphasize a quiet and simple life and taking responsibility in society.
 In modern times the movement expressed concerns about social justice in Finnish society.

-Conventicles or seurat are the typical religious gathering of the movement.
+Conventicle or seurat are the typical religious gathering of the movement.
 Traditionally they were organized in homes, but can nowadays also take place in congregation halls and other places.
 Typically, seurat lasts about one hour.
 Hymns are sung in a meditative rhythm without accompaniment.
 The text of hymns is mostly prayer.
 Singing is interrupted by short speeches.
 The original form of seurat is democratically organized: only few speakers are invited and opportunity is given for anyone present to speak.
 Speech is usually held in a sitting position from the place of the speaker — not from a pulpit.
 Hymn selection is also free: anyone can select and start a hymn.
 If a speech is considered inappropriate, it is, according to custom, acceptable to interrupt the speaker by starting a hymn.
 Often the hymns and speeches are spontaneously thematically related, thus forming a chain of thoughts.
 It is the custom to start the gathering with coffee and end it with free discussion.
 This also provides opportunity for participants to withdraw into private discussion with pastors or lay speakers if necessary.

 The hymnal of the movement is Siionin Virret (Hymns of Zion), which originally was a translation of a Swedish Herrnhut movement hymnal from 1740, Sions Sånger.
 The hymnal has been reorganized and complemented several times.
 The newest reformation was published in 2017.
 Many of the hymns have been included in the official hymnal of the Evangelical Lutheran Church.
 Most characteristic of the movement has been the meditative singing of its hymns.

 Traditionally, typical for the movement has been a strict code of conduct for the adherents.
 Dancing, colorful clothes, theater and music have been frowned upon.
 The second Finnish name of the movement, körttiläisyys, is said to derive from the adherents' typical black clothing with a characteristic körtti (skört) i.e. a pleat in the back.
 Adherents wanted to emphasize their freedom from fashion and simple life by dressing in simple black clothes and simple hairstyle.
 The use of characteristic clothing has declined and become a curiosity.

+Reflecting capacity of renewal and a more tolerant bend, the movement has on several occasions organized 'rainbow conventicles' in order to create safe space for the LGBT community first in Helsinki as part of Helsinki Pride 2019 and as part of summer festival in 2023.